 General Atomics is fabricating one of the world's largest and most powerful pulsed superconducting electromagnets for ITER, an unprecedented scientific collaboration of 35 nations.
 The Central Solenoid is the heart of ITER, and the 5-story, 1,000-ton magnet will drive 15 million amperes of electrical current in ITER's fusion plasma for stabilization.
 Each coil will be 7 feet tall, 14 feet wide, and be composed of 4 miles of superconducting cable.
 The completed Central Solenoid will power ITER in its quest to prove that nuclear fusion – the process that powers the stars – can produce virtually limitless safe, clean and renewable energy.

-Manufacturing the Central Solenoid is an exacting, complicated process that began in 2015 and will take several years to complete.
+Fabricating the Central Solenoid is an exacting, complicated process that began in 2015 and will take several years to complete.
 A collection of high- and low-resolution images of the Central Solenoid facility can be viewed in the Photo Gallery.

 GA is developing a range of other technologies for ITER.
 These include: